Rikj000/MoniGoMani/README.md

 - Extract all `MoniGoMani Settings` into a `config-mgm.json` that will require manual configuration + Extract the `HyperOpt Results Copy/Paste section` into a `config-mgm-hyperopt.json`, this last file will be extractable from HyperOpt Results using a command!
 - Implement Parent/Child Strategy format
 - Automate as much of the [optimization process](https://github.com/Rikj000/MoniGoMani/blob/main/MGM_DOCUMENTATION.md#how-to-optimize-monigomani) of MoniGoMani as possible
+- More global/broader trend detection using zoomed out indicator data
 - **Other & Better indicators!** MoniGoMani has been designed so signals can easily be inserted / swapped out
 Please use the `Total-Overall-Signal-Importance-Calculator.py` to find out which signals do best and report your results to the [Discord Server](https://discord.gg/xFZ9bB6vEz), so we can improve! :rocket:
 - [Sigmoid](https://en.wikipedia.org/wiki/Sigmoid_function) Buy/Sell Signals